 Some of us bought too much of one thing or another without being consciously aware of it, and now we can turn that into something positive by being generous with others.

 The building complex where I live has an online message board for residents, and we have been discussing how to cooperate with each other if any of us becomes ill.
 If shortages persist or we are ordered into a lockdown, we might use that message board to arrange for sharing nonperishable foods or other items.
+However, we must be aware of guidelines for keeping a distance between each other and wiping down items with disinfectant, to prevent transmission of the virus.

 I’m willing to share.
 The thorough grocery shopping I did to prepare for this made sense at the time, but only because I assumed I would find an opportunity to share.
 Nevertheless, I feel selfish because there’s a chance none of the neighbors will need an extra bag of lentils or a few cans of soup.